 This said, C.neoformans is also armed against copper bombardment and, besides lapping up copper for its own metabolism, it can also drive off excess copper.
 How?
 The answer is: copper-dependent transcription factor 1, or Cuf1.
 Upon infection, Cuf1 orchestrates the expression of various enzymes - namely copper transporters and copper exporters.
 The former bind host copper so that the yeast can grow, while the latter export excess copper to shun toxicity perpetrated by host defense.
 To date, this dual role - copper acquisition and copper detoxification - carried out by the same transcription factor is unique.
 How exactly it occurs is still not understood.
 Does, for example, Cuf1 bind directly to the promoters of the enzymes' genes?
 Or does it trigger expression by way of accessory proteins which themselves bind to the promoters?

-Structurally, the N-terminal part of Cuf1 has two cysteine-rich regions which are known to be copper sensitive.
+Structurally, the C-terminal part of Cuf1 has two cysteine-rich regions which are known to be copper sensitive.
 It has been suggested that, in the presence of copper and by way of these two regions, Cuf1 could stimulate - directly or not - the transcription of genes whose products transport copper for C.neoformans growth.
-The C-terminal part of Cuf1 has been described as bearing no known homology with any other protein and devoid of cysteines.
+The N-terminal part of Cuf1 has been described as bearing no known homology with any other protein and devoid of cysteines.
 However, it is methionine-rich which may indicate some kind of participation in copper coordination.
-Such observations therefore hint that the N-terminal part of Cuf1 is involved in copper uptake while the C-terminal part is involved in copper export.
+Such observations therefore hint that the C-terminal part of Cuf1 is involved in copper uptake while the N-terminal part would be involved in copper export.
 It is a very neat theory, but which still needs to be demonstrated.

 Much in the way a jeweller delicately balances gold on a weighing machine and keeps it from tipping too much to one side, Cuf1 orchestrates the expression of various enzymes all of which work hard to keep the levels of copper optimal for C.neoformans and detrimental to the host.
 It is a fascinating example of how one potentially toxic trace element is used by living beings both as a means to survive and to destroy.
 Fungal pathogenesis is responsible for about 1.5 million deaths per year, and C.neoformans is sadly among the most devastating, with over one million infections per year and a high mortality rate, especially in individuals whose immunity is suppressed.
 Historically, until recently iron and manganese had been the two metals researchers studied to shed light on the host-pathogen axis, but today their attention is turning to copper.
 The more we get to know Cuf1, the more we will be able to develop means to fight fungal infections such as C.neoformans.
 Intriguingly, too, copper excess has also been associated with diseases such as Alzheimer and Parkinson which could suggest the involvement of a mechanism such as that described for Cuf1.